mohd-makki/diabetes-risk-xai/milestones/milestone1_problem_data/milestone1.md

 - Assess data quality, structure, and readiness for analysis.
 - Identify potential challenges such as missing values, imbalance, or noise.

+---

+## Dataset Overview 🧩

+The dataset used was derived from the Pima Indians Diabetes Database, containing physiological and diagnostic attributes such as glucose, BMI, age,
+and insulin levels.

+---

 ## 4. Dataset Summary 🗂️

 **Dataset:** Pima Indians Diabetes Database (`pima.csv`)